 - Cover with cling film and let rise in warm spot until doubled in volume, about 1 to 1½ hours.

 - Sprinkle the bacon & Bellingham blue cheese into the dough and ensure they are buried in

 - Pull pieces of the dough off and shape into balls by rolling between your hands

-- Brush a little olive oil on top of each roll and sprinkle a little salt and rosemary on top to decorate
+- Brush a little egg on top of each roll

 - Bake for 15-20 mins or until they are golden brown.